wheredoesyourmindgo/vscode-relativity/README.md

 # Relativity

-Relativity is a Visual Studio Code extension that allows you to quickly jump and select lines in your code editor relative to your current line number.
-It's designed to enhance your productivity by providing easy-to-use commands for navigating through your code.
+Relativity is a Visual Studio Code extension that allows you to quickly jump and (optionally) select lines in your code editor relative to your current line number.

 ## Features